wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ### Step 1: Create a web application component

 !!! info
     You can use your own web application implementation in place of the sample web application.
-In this guide, we use [choreo-examples/cloud-native-app-developer/reading-list-front-end](https://github.com/wso2/choreo-examples/tree/main/cloud-native-app-developer/reading-list-front-end) as the web application.
+For this exercise, let's use the [choreo-examples/cloud-native-app-developer/reading-list-front-end](https://github.com/wso2/choreo-examples/tree/main/cloud-native-app-developer/reading-list-front-end) as the web application.

 {% include "../quick-start-guides/create-web-application-qsg.md" %}

 ### Step 2: Create an OAuth application in the IdP

-We require a token to invoke the service/API in Choreo.
-In order to obtain a token we need to create an OAuth application in the IdP.
+To invoke the service/API in Choreo you require a token.
+To obtain a token you need to create an OAuth application in the IdP.
 If you use any other IdP other than Asgardeo, create an OAuth application and set the following:

 -  **Allowed grant types**:  Code
--  **Public client** : Mark as a a public client is an application.
+-  **Public client**: Mark as a public client in an application.
--  **Authorized redirect URLs** : Enter the web app URL you copied earlier.
+-  **Authorized redirect URLs**: Enter the web app URL you copied earlier.
 -  **Allowed origins** field: Add the same URLs that you added as authorized redirect URLs.
--  **Access Token**: set  JWT as the Token type.
+-  **Access Token**: Set  JWT as the Token type.

 Choreo uses Asgardeo as the default identity provider for Choreo applications.
 When you create an application in the Choreo Developer Portal, it automatically creates a corresponding application in Asgardeo.
 You can go to the Asgardeo application to specify the configurations required for end users to sign in to the front-end application.
 Follow the steps below to configure the Asgardeo OAuth application:

 1. Access Asgardeo at [https://console.asgardeo.io/](https://console.asgardeo.io/) and sign in with the same credentials with which you signed in to Choreo.
 2. Make sure you are in the same organization that you were when you created the application in the Choreo Developer Portal.
 You can click the **Organization** list in the Asgardeo Console top menu and ensure you are in the correct organization.
 3. In the Asgardeo Console's left navigation, click **Applications**.
-You will see the **readingListApp** that is automatically created.
+You will see the **readingListApp** that Choreo automatically created for you.
 4. Click on the edit icon to edit the application.
 5. Click the **Protocol** tab and apply the following changes: